Advanced EMT Education Program

 Technology Requirements:

 Computer - A computer is required to complete coursework.
-A cell phone is not acceptable.
 A tablet may work if you have a keyboard.
-We recommend you bring your devices for exam days, we do have up to 8 Chromebooks available for use in the classroom for exams.
+We recommend you bring your devices for exam days, we do have up some Chromebooks available for use in the classroom for exams.

 Reliable internet connection is required.